 A CUTTER’S TRADEOFF: When working with a closed c-axis, choices are limited to step-cut styles and cutting the ends with steep angles.
-If the rough is an odd shape, it may be that the cutter has to introduce these dark areas of absorption rendering the color less desirable.
+If the rough is an odd shape, it may be that the cutter has to introduce these dark areas of absorption rendering the colour less desirable.

-Strongly pleochroic gems cut in rounded shapes with the c-axis parallel to the table facet show a pleochroic “bow tie,” visible as blue-green and yellow-green in this tourmaline (see Fig. 4-09).
+Strongly pleochroic gems cut in rounded shapes with the c-axis parallel to the table facet show a pleochroic “bow tie”, visible as blue-green and yellow-green in this tourmaline (see Fig. 4-09).

 There is no question that beauty is in the eye of the beholder, but gems have been faceted to attract our eye for hundreds of years.
 During that time, many forms have disappeared because they are visually less interesting.
 This section dealt with the heart of what makes a gem’s fashioning appeal to us (or not).
-We want to see vibrant color.
+We want to see vibrant colour.
 We want to see an interesting visual pattern.
-Instead of settling for ‘good enough,’ ask yourself if the gem you are considering to purchase was cut to enhance the color, make it more vibrant, and ultimately create an interesting visual pattern.
+Instead of settling for ‘good enough’, ask yourself if the gem you are considering to purchase was cut to enhance the colour, make it more vibrant, and ultimately create an interesting visual pattern.
 The gem should have some kind of ‘Wow’ factor.

-Up until now, this series has focused on the cutter’s service to the king of all value factors: color.
+Up until now, this series has focused on the cutter’s service to the king of all value factors: colour.
 But the cutter brings additional value to a gem through his or her artistry and attention to detail.
 A gem’s facet alignment and polish, as well as other areas of craftsmanship are what we turn to in our next and last installment.

 Al Gilbertson is the Project Manager, Cut Research at the Gemological Institute of America Laboratory Carlsbad.
 Prior to joining GIA, Gilbertson served on the the American Gem Society (AGS) Cut Task Force, where he made significant contributions, including developing a patent which was acquired by AGS as the foundation of their ASET technology for cut grading.
 Hired by GIA in 2000, he became part of the research team that created the GIA cut grading system for round brilliant diamonds.
 Gilbertson is also the author of American Cut—The First 100 Years.